laravel/docs/collections.md

 <a name="method-hasany"></a>
 #### `hasAny()` {.collection-method}

-The `hasAny` method checks whether any item in a given key exists in the collection:
+The `hasAny` method determines whether any of the given keys exist in the collection:

     $collection = collect(['account_id' => 1, 'product' => 'Desk', 'amount' => 5]);